ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_configuration.rst

 Environmental configuration
 ===========================

-Ansible also allows configuration of settings using environment variables.
+Ansible also allows configuring settings using environment variables.
 If these environment variables are set, they will override any setting loaded from the configuration file.

 You can get a full listing of available environment variables from :ref:`ansible_configuration_settings`.